menandmice/micetro_docs/guides/implementation/updates.rst

 Update Guide
 ############

-The Update Manager notifies you when a new version of the Men&Mice Suite is available and simplifies the update process for the Men&Mice Suite.
-Using the Update Manager you can update Men&Mice Central, the Men&Mice Suite Server Controllers and the Men&Mice Suite Appliance with minimal downtime.
+The Update Manager notifies you when a new version of Micetro is available and simplifies the update process for Micetro.
+Using the Update Manager you can update Men&Mice Central, the Men&Mice Server Controllers and the Men&Mice Appliances with minimal downtime.

 Checking and Downloading an Update
 ----------------------------------

-When you log into the system using the Management Console, an update notification is displayed when a new version of the Men&Mice Suite is available.
+When you log into the system using the Management Console, an update notification is displayed when a new version of Micetro is available.

 .. image:: ../../images/admin-new-update.png
   :width: 50%